amourelato/RPSA_Incomplete_Penetrance/WT_RPSA_Analysis/WT_RPSA_Analysis_README.txt

 Scripts/
 Scripts to run the workflow.
 All scripts are written in Python numbered in execution order:
-- 01_Identify_WT_Haplotype_Export_Distance_WT_Seq: Identifies shared WT RPSA carrying haplotype and calculates WT RPSA hamming distance matrix, depends on phased vcf file in SHAPEIT5_Phased/ which is not uploaded as it contains private genotype data which
+- 01_Identify_WT_Haplotype_Export_Distance_WT_Seq: Identifies shared WT RPSA carrying haplotype and calculates WT RPSA hamming distance matrix, depends on phased vcf file in SHAPEIT5_Phased/ which is not uploaded as it contains private genotype data
 - 02_Sibship_Likelihood.py: Computes maximum likelihood binomial p-value using the sibships in the ICA-RPSA cohort
 - 03_Grouping_WT_at_rep_pos.py: Groups individuals by specific haplotype positions, depends on WT RPSA haplotype sequences in Distance_Haplotype_Intermediate_Files/ which are not uploaded as they contain private genotype data
 - 04_Plotting_Base_Distance_WT_G3.py: Plots base distances between G3 WT RPSA hamming distances, depends on hamming distance file in Distance_Haplotype_Intermediate_Files/
 - 05_ICA_AX_Sibling_Discordant.py : Finds non-identical by state (IBS) segments on chr3 between siblings in ICA-AX, depends on vcf file in Unphased_chr3_VCF/, which is not uploaded as it contains private genotype data
-- 06_IBS_Segments_B.py : Finds non-identical by state (IBS) segments on chr3 between siblings in ICA-AS, depends on vcf file in Unphased_chr3_VCF/, which is not uploaded as it contains private genotype data
+- 06_ICA_AS_Sibling_Discordant.py : Finds non-identical by state (IBS) segments on chr3 between siblings in ICA-AS, depends on vcf file in Unphased_chr3_VCF/, which is not uploaded as it contains private genotype data
 - 07_Block_Bootstrap_Resampling_Coding.py : Block-bootstrap replicates of chi-squared statistic from individuals with coding RPSA mutations, depends on blocks in Individual_Blocks_Group_Phenotype/
 - 08_Block_Bootstrap_Resampling_5UTR.py : Block-bootstrap replicates of chi-squared statistic from individuals with 5'UTR RPSA mutations, depends on blocks in Individual_Blocks_Group_Phenotype/
 - 09_Block_Bootstrap_Resampling_Odds_Ratio_Coding.py: Block-bootstrap replicates of the odds ratio from individuals with coding RPSA mutations, depends on blocks in Individual_Blocks_Group_Phenotype/